 Claudia first came to the Roth Center in the fall of 1999.
 Since then she has come to understand more about kosher food, Jewish holidays and traditions.
 In this position, it is the people that she has come to love and cherish throughout these years that mean the most.
 Families, Dartmouth students and everyone in-between have enriched her life more than she can express.

-Contact Claudia with Hillel-related matters, or to schedule an appointment with Rabbi, by email at Claudia.L.Palmer@dartmouth.edu or by phone at (603) 646-0410.
+Contact Claudia with Hillel-related matters, or to schedule an appointment with the Rabbi, by at Claudia.L.Palmer@dartmouth.edu or (603) 646-0410.

-Contact Madeline with questions about the UVJC Hebrew School, Family Education, or the B’nai Mitzvah process by email at email@example.com or by phone at (603) 646-3887.
+Contact Melissa with questions about the UVJC Hebrew School, Family Education, or the B’nai Mitzvah process by email at email@example.com or by phone at (603) 646-3887.